raj03kumar/Data-Structures-and-Algorithm/README.md

 KEY POINTS: Minimization and maximization problems are generally solved using dp where we want exhaustive solution.
 (Sometimes with binary Search on answer).
 "Find the number of ways" is also a very popular type of DP problems.
 Wherever we can form recurrence relation or given in question can be solved using DP.
 (Sometimes with matrix Exponentiation).

+Q1.
+FIBONACCI USING DYNAMIC PROGRAMMING: O(n) easy using array or vectors.
+You already know.

+Q2.
+Minimum number of squares whose sum equals to given number 'n'?
+Example: X=26 = 16+9+1 (square of 3 numbers are used)
+         X=26 = 25+1 (only 2 squares are used)
+        Hence the minimum number of numbers requires is 2.
+    Recurrence Relation: f(x)=min(f(x-i*i)+1); where i varies from i to sqrt(x) Hence, it follows optimal substructure property.
+    It also has overlapping subproblems.
+    ALGORITHM: 1.
+Write the recusion algorithm.
+2. Memoize in dp table.

+Q3.
+Coin change problem?
+Given a set of coins and a value 'V'.
+Find the number of ways we can make change of 'V'.
+IDEA: Here we have two options: either take it or don't take it.
+Let s={1,2,3} v=3
+cnt(s[],m,V)=cnt(s[],m,v-s)+cnt(s[], m-1, v)
+Since it can be represented as a Recurrence relation hence it has optimal substructure property.
+It also has overlapping subproblem property.
+Hence, it can be solved using Dynamic programming.
+Approach 1: (Using Memoization)
+            1. Write the recurrence relation
+            2. Memoize it - Basically means, create a DP table and store the results.
+Approach 2: (Tabulation-Bottom Up)
+            1. Take each coin one by one and fill DP table till that coin, for all the values from 0 to V.
+Approach 3: (Tabulation with Space Efficiency)
+            1. Just a minor change in approach 2.
+            2. We knew for every cell, we have 2 options.
+                (i) Take that coin
+                (ii) Do not take that coin. {We don't take an extra row, Update on the same cell}

+Time Complexity: O(V*m) and Space Complexity: O(n)

+Q. O-1 KNAPSACK DYNAMIC PROGRAMMING?
+We can't apply greedy here because the weights are indivisible.
+IDEA: We iterate from left to right in items array.
+For each item we have 2 choices.
+    (i) Take it = remaining capacity of Knapsack
+    (ii) Not take it = Capacity remains same.
+DP[n][w]=max(dp[n-1][w], dp[n-1][w-wt[n]]+val[n]);

+Time complexity: O(n*w)

+Q4.
+Longest increasing subsequence?
+You are given an array.
+Find the length of longest increasing subsequence.
+We define: Lis(i)=Length of longest increasing subsequence ending at i'th element Therefore, Lis(i) depends on Lis(k), where (0<k<i-1);
+If, a[i]>a[k],
+    Then, Lis(i)=max(Lis(i), 1+Lis(k)) (0<k<i-1);
+Since, we can write recurrence relation, hence it has optimal substructure property.

+Approach (using tabulation):
+(1) Make a dp array and initialise all the dp(i) by 1.
+(Since single element is also in Lis) (2) For every i from left to right, iterate from j=0 to j=i-1.
+Checking:
+    if(a[i]>a[j]){
+        dp[i]=max(dp[i], 1+dp[j]);
+    }
+(3) After loop ends, Output [dp(n-1)]

+Time complexity: O(n^2)

+Q5.
+Longest Common Subsequence?
+Given two strings S1 and S2.
+We need to output length of the longest common subsequence.

+Q6.
+Matrix Chain Multiplication?
+We are given 'n' matrices, we have to multiply them in such a way that total no. of operations are minimum.
+Time Complexity: O(n^3)